-The higher foreign exchange gains were primarily due to higher hedging gains of \$16.4 million from our rupee-denominated contracts as a result of better hedging rates against the US dollar, partially offset by higher foreign currency revaluation losses by \$0.6 million to a loss of \$1.2 million in fiscal 2015 from a loss of \$0.6 million in fiscal 2014.
+The foreign exchange gains were primarily due to higher gains of \$2.1 million from our rupee and pound denominated hedge contracts as a result of a depreciation of the pound sterling against the US dollar, and a higher foreign currency revaluation gain of \$4.3 million arising from a \$3.1 million gain in fiscal 2016 from a loss of \$1.3 million in fiscal 2015.
+We expect our foreign exchange gains to be lower in fiscal 2017 as compared to fiscal 2016, based on our current hedge positions and exchange rates.